-This document describes KiCS2 (Kiel Curry System Version 2), an implementation of the multiparadigm language Curry [16, 28] that is based on compiling Curry programs into Haskell programs.
+This document describes PAKCS (formerly called "PACS"), an implementation of the multiparadigm language Curry, jointly developed at the University of Kiel, the Technical University of Aachen and Portland State University.
 Curry is a universal programming language aiming at the amalgamation of the most important declarative programming paradigms, namely functional programming and logic programming.
 Curry combines in a seamless way features from functional programming (nested expressions, lazy evaluation, higher-order functions), logic programming (logical variables, partial data structures, built-in search), and concurrent programming (concurrent evaluation of constraints with synchronization on logical variables).
-The current KiCS2 implementation does not support concurrent constraints.
-Alternatively, one can write distributed applications by the use of sockets that can be registered and accessed with symbolic names.
-Moreover, KiCS2 also supports the high-level implementation of graphical user interfaces and web services (as described in more detail in [17, 18, 19, 22]).
+Moreover, the PAKCS implementation of Curry also supports constraint programming over various constraint domains, the high-level implementation of distributed applications, graphical user interfaces, and web services (as described in more detail in [20, 21, 22]).
+Since PAKCS compiles Curry programs into Prolog programs, the availability of some of these features might depend on the underlying Prolog system.

-We assume familiarity with the ideas and features of Curry as described in the Curry language definition [28].
-Therefore, this document only explains the use of the different components of KiCS2 and the differences and restrictions of KiCS2 (see Section 1.3) compared with the language Curry (Version 0.9.0).
-The basic ideas of the implementation of KiCS2 can be found in [12, 13].
+We assume familiarity with the ideas and features of Curry as described in the Curry language definition [30].
+Therefore, this document only explains the use of the different components of PAKCS and the differences and restrictions of PAKCS (see Section 1.2) compared with the language Curry (Version 0.9.0).